Operations Visa Sponsorship Jobs in Alaska

 Which visa types are most common for operations roles in Alaska?

-The H-1B is the most common visa for operations management and industrial engineering roles that require a relevant bachelor's degree.
+The H-1B visa is the most common visa for operations management and industrial engineering roles that require a relevant bachelor's degree.
 TN visas apply to Canadian and Mexican nationals in qualifying management or engineering occupations.
 O-1 visas occasionally apply to highly specialized operations professionals in fields like petroleum engineering.
 Roles that do not require a degree-specific specialty occupation may not qualify for H-1B classification.

 Which cities in Alaska have the most operations sponsorship jobs?